 Assessment and investigations

 National Institute for Health and Care Excellence (NICE) recommendations

 - If a patient presents with signs or symptoms of DVT, carry out an assessment of general medical history and a physical examination to exclude other causes.

 - Offer patients in whom DVT is suspected and with a likely two-level DVT Wells' score (see below) either:

-- a proximal leg vein ultrasound scan carried out within 4 hours of being requested and, if the result is negative, a D-dimer test (see below); or
+- A proximal leg vein ultrasound scan carried out within four hours of being requested and, if the result is negative, a D-dimer test (see below); or

-- a D-dimer test and an interim 24-hour dose of a parenteral anticoagulant (if a proximal leg vein ultrasound scan cannot be carried out within 4 hours) and a proximal leg vein ultrasound scan carried out within 24 hours of being requested.
+- A D-dimer test and an interim 24-hour dose of a parenteral anticoagulant (if a proximal leg vein ultrasound scan cannot be carried out within four hours) and a proximal leg vein ultrasound scan carried out within 24 hours of being requested.